Himansu-21/Sparks_Foundation/README.md

 To view the account balance, click on the "View Balance" button.

 Credits
-This app was created by Umashankar Sahoo as a part of a coding challenge.
+This app was created by Himansu Pradhan as a part of a coding challenge.